 What we like: Vacuum-insulated aluminum build provides excellent cold retention without ice taking up most of the space.

-What we don’t: Limited capacity, expensive, and handle design could be improved.
+What we don’t: Very expensive for the capacity and handle design could be improved.

-It’s always risky business trying to reinvent the wheel, but Norway-based Oyster pulled it off surprisingly well with their innovative Tempo Cooler.
+It’s always risky business trying to rlinvent the wheel, but Norway-based Oyster pulled it off surprisingly well with their innovative Tempo Cooler.
 Unlike most competitors, the Tempo boasts a double-wall aluminum build that’s vacuum-insulated (similar to a thermos or travel mug), which is designed to trap cold inside the cooler and block external heat from entering.
 In between the walls, Oyster utilized silica in place of traditional foam or plastic to maximize the interior (it takes up much less space while providing similar thermal efficiency).
 The brand makes some big claims about overall cold retention and performance that are hard to verify, but initial reports have been overwhelmingly positive: The Tempo is on par with or better than most premium rotomolded designs.
-And perhaps most importantly, you don’t need to adhere to the usual 2:1 ice-to-food ratio—just throw in a couple of cold packs (the cooler comes with two).
+And perhaps most importantly, you don’t need to adhere to the usual 2:1 ice-to-food ratio—just throw in a couple of cold packs.

 It's worth noting that the Oyster Tempo isn’t the only vacuum-insulated cooler on the market.
-For $300 more, Yeti’s stainless steel V Series is considerably larger at 55 quarts (it fits 96 cans compared to the Oyster’s 36) but weighs over 34 pounds empty.
+For an eye-wateringly steep $800, Yeti’s stainless steel V Series is considerably larger at 55 quarts (it fits 96 cans compared to the Oyster’s 36) but weighs over 34 pounds empty.
 By comparison, the 12-pound-5.5-ounce Tempo is much easier to tote from car to campsite but realistically doesn’t have enough capacity for large groups or more than a couple days away at most.
-We also think the handle could be improved—it’s rigid and not all that comfortable for hauling, although Oyster does include a separate, over-the-shoulder carry strap that can be swapped in.
+We also think the Tempo's carrying comfort could be improved—you only get an over-the-shoulder webbing strap included with purchase, and the upgraded aluminum handle included in the $495 bundle package isn't all that comfortable for hauling long distances, either.
 In any case, the Tempo is a very promising new design, especially for activities when insulation matters more than capacity—think keeping meat chilled at a cookout or spending an afternoon at the park or on the water.
 It works with hot items, too.

 See the Oyster Tempo Cooler